LFS Cinemas

 Lotus Fivestar Cinemas (M) Sdn Bhd (doing business as Lotus Five Star Cinemas, also known as LFS) is a cinema chain in Malaysia owned by the Lotus Group.
 Lotus Five Star is also a major Indian movie distributor in Malaysia.
-LFS Cinemas is the fourth largest cinema chain in Malaysia after Golden Screen Cinemas, TGV Cinemas, and MBO Cinemas.
+LFS Cinemas is the fourth largest cinema chain in Malaysia after Golden Screen Cinemas and TGV Cinemas.

 Overview

 Lotus Five Star is a cinema chain that began in the 1980s and now operates 24 cinemas.
 LFS screens multilingual movies of different genres to satisfy the interests of its wide range of customers.
 They also own Coliseum Theatre, the oldest cinema in Malaysia, since 2012 which is more popularly known as the "Indian Cinema" or also "Tamil Cinema" among the locals due to most of their premieres being Kollywood, Tollywood and Bollywood movies.
 13 out of 26 LFS Cinemas are now known as mmCineplexes since 1 October 2017.